openresearchlabs/OGB_project/README.md

 For the diversity measure we used the observed species (observed) and shannon alpha diversity index (shannon).
 To compare the diversity between 2 group of interest we used wilcoxon.

+PCoA plot was also generated based on bray-curtis distance.
+And pairwise comparison was performed using PERMANOVA test.

 The species and genus level data was then subsequently analyzed with ANCOM-BC.

 All results can be found in the output directory.